Ariel (The Little Mermaid): The Little Mermaid II: Return to the Sea

-In The Little Mermaid II: Return to the Sea (2000), Ariel, now the new queen of Eric's kingdom has given birth to a daughter named Melody.
+In The Little Mermaid II: Return to the Sea (2000), Ariel, now the queen consort of Eric's kingdom has given birth to a daughter named Melody.
 When Melody's safety is threatened by Ursula's sister Morgana after using her as a hostage to get Triton's trident, Ariel and her husband Eric decide they must keep Melody away from the sea.
 So they build a large wall to separate it from the castle.

 But Melody's love of the sea proves too strong and she visits Morgana, who turns her into a mermaid temporarily.
 King Triton uses his trident to transform Ariel back into her own mermaid form to find and rescue Melody.
 Morgana tricks Melody into taking part in a plot to steal her grandfather King Triton's trident.
 Together with Tip the Penguin and Dash the Walrus she goes to Atlantica and succeeds in acquiring the trident.
 Ariel arrives as they return with it to Morgana, and tries to persuade Melody to give back the trident.
 Morgana then reveals her true intentions.
 She calmly mentions that the spell that turned Melody into mermaid will wear off by sundown, then uses the trident's magic to lord over the ocean, rising to the surface to gloat.
 Scuttle, Triton, Sebastian, and Eric arrive, and a battle ensues against Morgana and her minions.
 Soon after the sunset, Morgana's spell wears off, and Melody returns to human form.
 Ariel saves Eric from Cloak and Dagger who tied him and pulled it into the depths and Melody manages to grab the trident and returns it to King Triton, who then punishes Morgana by sending her to the bottom of the ocean frozen in a block of ice.

 Triton returns Ariel to human form, the wall separating Eric's castle from the sea is torn down, and contact between humans and merfolk is restored.